amoghagrawal/festive-frenzy/README.md

 # Festive Frenzy

-Add a festive touch to your browsing experience with this extension.
+This extension adds a festive touch to your browsing experience.
 Enjoy a snowfall effect and random emojis on your screen.
-The extension also features background music that alternates between two 8-bit christmas themed tracks to keep the holiday spirit alive.
+The extension also features background music that alternates between two 8-bit Christmas-themed tracks to keep the holiday spirit alive.
 Easily toggle the effects on or off with a single click.
+Use the extension by downloading it from the link: https://chromewebstore.google.com/detail/festive-frenzy/memgnknahobfhgikoangaflnblfdpdnc

 ## Features